 - 3 units, Letter, 3 lec, DE

 - DA, CSU

-- Advisory: MATH 125 or 125S or 227 or 227S

 - This class offers an introduction to the fundamentals of biotechnology.
 Students will be given theoretical instruction in many concepts important to working in a biotechnology lab.
 This class is suggested for students exploring career options in biology or biotechnology or for those already employed and wishing to improve their skills.